Tongzhongkai/Spectre-MeltDown-/README.md

 to be in cache and `linux_proc_banner` is cached on every read from `/proc/version`.
 Might work with `prefetch`.

+Because your system may be preventing the program from reading kernel symbols in /proc/kallsyms due to /proc/sys/kernel/kptr_restrict set to 1.
+The following command will do the tricky:

+sudo sh -c "echo 0 > /proc/sys/kernel/kptr_restrict"

 Build with `make`, run with `./run.sh`.

 Can't defeat KASLR yet, so you may need to enter your password to find